 Ingredients for Dublin Coddle

-I used the following ingredients, adapted from an America’s Test Kitchen recipe: Yukon gold potatoes, salt, freshly ground black pepper, thick cut bacon, bratwurst, onions, thyme, chicken broth, and cider vinegar.
+I used the following ingredients, adapted from an America’s Test Kitchen recipe: Yukon gold potatoes, salt, freshly ground black pepper, thick-cut bacon, bratwurst, onions, thyme, chicken broth, and cider vinegar.

-Layering the Ingredients
+Layering the Ingredients: step-by-step directions

-I started by layering the potatoes in the bottom of a 9 x 9-inch baking dish.
-Then, I sprinkled the potatoes with salt and pepper, and set them aside.
+- I started by layering the potatoes in the bottom of a 9 x 9-inch baking dish.
+Then, I sprinkled the potatoes with salt and pepper and set them aside.

-Next, I cooked the bacon in a 12-inch skillet until it had rendered its fat and was crispy.
+- Next, I cooked the bacon in a 12-inch skillet until it had rendered its fat and was crispy.
 This took about 15 minutes.
-I transferred the bacon to a paper towel lined plate.
+I transferred the bacon to a paper towel-lined plate.

-Then, I browned the sausages in the same pan that I had used for the bacon.
+- Then, Iย brownedย the sausages inย the same pan that I had used for the bacon.
 This only took about 5 minutes.
-I transferred them to the paper towel lined plate to drain.
+I transferred them to the paper towel-lined plate to drain.
 At this point, the sausages were not cooked through.

-I poured off most of the fat in the pan, and added the onions, thyme, salt, and freshly ground black pepper.
+- I poured off most of the fat in the pan and added the onions, thyme, salt, and freshly ground black pepper.

-I covered the pan, and cooked the onions over medium heat until they started to soften.
-This took about 9 minutes.
-Next, I added the chicken broth and vinegar to the onions, and stirred the mixture to scrape up any browned bits.
+- I covered the pan and cooked the onions over medium heat until they started to soften.
+This took about 9ย minutes.
+Next, I added the chicken broth and vinegar to the onions and stirred the mixture to scrape up any browned bits.

-After the liquid was hot, I poured the mixture over the potatoes, and spread the onions in an even layer.
+- After the liquid was hot, I poured the mixture over the potatoes and spread the onions in an even layer.

 Finishing the Dublin Coddle

-I popped the Dublin Coddle into a preheated 350° F oven for about an hour and 15 minutes until the potatoes were done.
+I popped the Dublin Coddle into a preheated 350ยฐ F oven for about an hour and 15 minutes until the potatoes were done.
 After letting it cool for about 10 minutes, I finished the Dublin Coddle off with a sprinkling of the bacon and chopped parsley.

 I served it with some Irish soda bread that I had made yesterday.
 Yum!